 Fitting for Length

-Having said why we should get it right, how do we make sure we do get
+Having said why we should get it right, how do we make sure we

 it right?
 There are three classes of methods in common use: